Vegan Ranch Dressing

 Buffalo Cauliflower Wings Dipped In Homemade Vegan Ranch.

-What can I use to make vegan ranch instead of mayo?
+What can I use to make vegan ranch instead of mayo?ย

-To make the best-tasting vegan ranch without vegan mayonnaise, we suggest making it with a thick, tangy, vegan yogurt.
-If you opt for nuts (like cashews), just know it won’t taste quite the same as the original.
+To make the best-tasting vegan ranch without mayonnaise, I suggest using thick, tangy coconut yogurt.
+If you opt for nuts (like cashews), just know it wonโ€™t taste quite the same as the original.

 Can I make vegan ranch with fresh herbs?

-What are the herbs in ranch dressing?
+What are the herbs in ranch dressing?ย

 The main herbs and spices used in ranch dressing include onions, garlic, chives, parsley, and dill.